awsdocs/elb-application-load-balancers-user-guide/doc_source/create-https-listener.md

 You configure a listener with a protocol and a port for connections from clients to the load balancer, and a target group for the default listener rule\.
 For more information, see [Listener configuration](load-balancer-listeners.md#listener-configuration)\.

 **Prerequisites**
-+ To add a forward action to the default listener rule, you must specify an available target group\.
-For more information, see [Create a target group](create-target-group.md)\.
 + To create an HTTPS listener, you must specify a certificate and a security policy\.
 The load balancer uses the certificate to terminate the connection and decrypt requests from clients before routing them to targets\.
 The load balancer uses the security policy when negotiating SSL connections with the clients\.
++ To add a forward action to the default listener rule, you must specify an available target group\.
+For more information, see [Create a target group](create-target-group.md)\.
++ You can specify the same target group in multiple listeners, but these listeners must belong to the same load balancer\.
+To use a target group with a load balancer, you must verify that it is not used by a listener for any other load balancer\.

 **To add an HTTPS listener using the console**